garryrot/telekinesis/README.md

 * You will find them in `%USERPROFILE%/My Games/Sykrim Special Edition/SKSE/...`
 * If you can reproduce the issue, adapt the debug level by changing `Telekinesis.yaml` (in `Data/SKSE/Plugins` next to your `Telekinesis.dll`) and set everything to `trace`.
 ## Why yet another bluetooth control?

-First of all, because I can :3

-Right now, this is more of a proof of concept, and far from a stable production state.

-There several other toy control projects you can use.
-The most complete and feature-rich approach is [GIFT](https://github.com/MinLL/GameInterfaceForToys), which processes events from the Papyrus Logs and controls external, and also supports a bigger variety of outputs (not only buttplug.io but also E-Stim, Chaster, etc.) and different Games.

-Right now, if you are not a mod developer with very specific speed and integration requirements, you most likely want to use GIFT.

-### When Telekinesis?

-Telekinesis tries a completely different approach, trying to fit a different niche by providing native Papyrus functions.

-**Upsides**:

-- Fast reaction time, because everything happens in-process
-- Gives device control directly to Papyrus, which should make the creation of interactive interactions really easy
-- Will only add one mod dependency (this mod)

-**Downsides**:

-- With tighter integration and without an external supervisor process, there is one less failsafe.
-For example, if the User kill Skyrim with alt+f4, and then you have to turn off your device manually
-- Mods might not expose Papyrus events for all the things that show up the logs
-- External GUI applications might be easier to use than MCM Menus

 ## License

 This if free software.
 If you want to change this, redistribute it, or integrate it into your mod, you are free to whatever you like, as long as it is permitted by the [Apache License](LICENSE)

 ## Changelog

+### 1.0.0

+- Complete rework of everything
+- Mod now comes with an MCM and lots of mod integration

 ### 0.3.0